tjweir/functionalkit/README.markdown

 FunctionalKit is an attempt to use functional paradigms in Objective-C. It is a set of low level functional types & APIs.
 It contains types such as either, option, etc. that allow your to write correct, clean, tight, succinct and (where possible) typesafe code.
-It also provides some more advanced stuff such as lifting functions into monads.
+It also provides more advanced concepts such as lifting functions into monads.

 FunctionalKit is loosely modelled on Functional Java.